 And honestly, possibly the character I use in future one shots and even maybe the next Campaign I get to play in.
 Already got a name for them too: Gunther, the Half Orc Soldier turned Merc with a heart of gold, and always willing to lend a hand, assuming the price is right.
 Price is of course dictated by social standing.
 Can’t charge peasants the same as a lord after all.
 We have a sliding scale around here.

-Thank you for reading, and let me know in the comments if you ever played a Champion Fighter!
+Let me know in the comments if you ever played a Champion Fighter!
 If so, what was the build / setup and backstory?
 Why did you choose the Champion, and would you ever play one again?